emilyvertosick/Statistics-Course/docs/05-week5.md

 Firstly, note that the p values are the same, what differs is the coefficients.
 Now if you are really smart, you’ll notice that the coefficient is the natural log of the odds ratios above.
 You can use the coefficients to work out an individual’s probability of response.
 We start with the constant, and subtract 0.0233 for each year of age and then subtract an additional 0.18 if a woman and 0.318 if in group 1.
-Call this number `l` for the log of the odds.
+Call this number "l" for the log of the odds.
 The probability is e^l^ / (1 + e^l^).
 Take a 53 year old man on regimen b (group 1): l = 0.9675 + -0.0233\*53 + -0.318, gives -0.5841.

 To convert, type ``exp(-0.5841) / (exp(-0.5841)+1)`` to get a probability of 35.8%.

-### Getting the area-under-the-curve
+## Getting the area-under-the-curve

 Imagine that you wanted to know how well a blood marker predicted cancer.
 Note that the blood marker could be continuous (e.g. ng/ml) or binary (positive or negative such as in a test for circulating tumor cells), doesn’t matter for our purposes.